Unjustly Dismissed? 5 tips for Selecting an Employment Lawyer | Co Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law.

 4. Unjustly Dismissed?
 Hiring Generalists vs. Specialists:

-Each area of law comes with its own laws and customs.
+The legal arena is vast and each area comes with its own laws and customs.
 They require extensive study and experience to master.
 If you approach a lawyer that provides services in many areas you should pose very specific questions pertinent to your situation.
 If you were unjustly dismissed, then make sure they understand employment law.
-This purchase can get expensive if you engage a lawyer who needs to learn the law on the fly.
+Your case will quickly get expensive if you engage a lawyer who needs to learn the law on the fly.

 As an example, Lecker & Associates exclusively practice Employment & Disability Benefits Law.
 We specifically focus on advocacy for employees.
 The law around denied disability claims requires very deep specialization.
 We offer these services as employment lawyers because disability benefits are an inherent part of many compensation packages as “peace of mind” contracts.
 You may not need them, but denying them is a gross violation of your rights.